kgolid/cellular-automata-post/readme.md

 const next_row = (row, rule) => row.map((_, i) => rule(row[i - 1], row[i], row[i + 1]));
 ```

 Do you notice our cheat in the line above?
-Each cell in our new row needs input from three other cells, but the two pixels at each edge of the row only gets input from two.
+Each cell in our new row needs input from three other cells, but the two cells at each edge of the row only gets input from two.
 For instance, `next_row[0]` tries to get an input value from `row[-1]`.
 This works because javascript returns `undefined` when attempting to access values at indices that don't exist in an array, and it so happens that `(undefined >> [any number])` (from our combine function) always returns 0.
 This means that we in reality treat every value outside our grid as a 0.

 I know, it's not pretty, but we are making something really pretty on the screen very soon, so we are excused.